hofstra/coyote/sources/_posts/2015-08-11-the-apeal-coyote-hunter.md

 - Coyote and conflicts with civilization
 citation_title: Coyote Hunter Advance Agent of  Civilization
 citation_url: http://chroniclingamerica.loc.gov/lccn/sn83016810/1907-08-24/ed-1/seq-1/
-citation_biblio: "Coyote Hunter Advance Agent ofCivilization."
-The Appeal.
+citation_biblio:  The Appeal.
 Saint Paul, MN 1889-19??, August 24, 1907.
 Chronicling America.
 Historic American Newspapers.
 Lib. of Congress.
 ---

 "Coyote Hunter Advance Agent of  Civilization: How the Trapper Works Ahead of the Settler in the Undeveloped Parts of the Great West"